 Then we hiked in the adjoining forest for about 30 minutes and reached the cable car station.
+From there, through the cable car ride, we reached the town.
 The cable ride, this time, offered attractive views of the vineyards and the town along the Rhine.

 Around 6:00 pm, we were back in the town.
-We took our bikes, cycled, reached the Bahnhof, and took our train to Darmstadt Hbf.
-The journey took about 2 hours again, stopping at Wiesbaden HBF.
+We took our bikes, cycled, reached the Bahnhof, and took our train to Darmstadt Hauptbahnhof ( Darmstadt Central Station).
+The journey took about 2 hours, stopping at Wiesbaden Hauptbahnhof ( Wiesbaden Central Station).
 Around 9 pm, we were back home.

 So, here are the top highlights of our first-day trip to Rüdesheim:

 - Exploring the Drosselgasse and the town

 - Cable car ride